geoarchaeology/asma/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-# Applied Soils and Micromorphology in Archaeology - Online
+# Applied Soils and Micromorphology in Archaeology

 This is the Online Appendix for the Publication "Applied Soils and Micromorphology in Archaeology" by Richard MacPhail and Paul Goldberg.
 Find more Informations at the [Pubilsher's Website (Cambridge University Press)](https://www.cambridge.org/core/books/applied-soils-and-micromorphology-in-archaeology/69FE9D64A2C0E42E6B9997A7616635AC).